Skip to main content

 Omaha Beach

 As one of Normandy’s D-Day landing beaches, Omaha Beach was the backdrop to one of the most significant events of World War II, immortalized in the movie Saving Private Ryan and forever etched into history.
-Today, visitors to Omaha Beach can follow in the footsteps of the Allied soldiers and pay their respects at the American Cemetery.
+Today, visitors to Omaha Beach can follow in the footsteps of the Allied soldiers and pay their respects at the Normandy American Cemetery and Memorial.

-Guided tours of the five D-Day beaches—Utah Beach, Omaha Beach, Gold Beach, Juno Beach, and Sword Beach—run from Bayeux, Caen, Le Havre, Carentan, and Paris, and often include visits to other Normandy battlefields such as Pointe du Hoc, Arromanches, and Pegasus Bridge.
+Guided tours of the five D-Day beaches—Utah Beach, Omaha Beach, Gold Beach, Juno Beach, and Sword Beach—run from Bayeux, Caen, Le Havre, Carentan, and Paris.
+Often, they include visits to other Normandy battlefields such as Pointe du Hoc, Arromanches, and Pegasus Bridge.
 For a more personalized experience, opt for a private or small-group tour and choose to focus on the American, Canadian, or British sites and memorials.

-• Most tours visit WWII cemeteries and memorials, so it’s important to dress and act respectfully.
+• Most Omaha Beach tours visit WWII cemeteries and memorials, so it’s important to dress and act respectfully.

 • Wear comfortable walking shoes to explore the battle ruins and beaches.